obahchimaobi/obahchimaobi/README.md

 # 💫 About Me:
-👨‍💻 Passionate software developer focused on creating innovative and scalable solutions.
+👨‍💻 Passionate software developer focused on creating innovative and scalable solutions.<br>
-💡 Dedicated to continuous learning and collaborating on impactful projects.
+💡 Dedicated to continuous learning and collaborating on impactful projects.<br>
 🚀 Driven to turn ideas into reality through efficient and elegant code.